-Prerequisites, 3 credits of bistory at the 200-level, WMST 200 or permission of the instructor.
-(Second semester-2002, 2004/3 credits)
+Prerequisites, 3 credits of history at the 200-level, WMST 200 or permission of the instructor.
+(Second semester-2004, 2006/3 credits)

 An exploration of the roles and experience of women in early societies, from prehistory to Mesopotamia, Egypt, classical Greece, Celtic and Germanic Europe, and the Roman Empire, including the impact of Christianity.